GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Having a system architect is the most important single step toward conceptual integrity.
-After teaching a software engineering laboratory more than 20 times, I came to insist that student teams as small as four people choose a manager and a separate architect.
+> ### Any one who considers arithmetical methods of producing random digits is, of course, in a state of sin.
+For, as has been pointed out several times, there is no such thing as a random number.
 >
-> ~ *Fred Brooks*
+> ~ *John von Neumann*

 ---
 ## 🏎 Quick Facts